-Phase 1 Smartcard software development The smartcard software developer is in charge of the smartcard embedded software development and the specification of IC pre-personalization requirements, Phase 2 IC Development The IC designer designs the IC, develops IC dedicated software, provides information, software or tools to the smartcard software developer, and receives the software from the developer, through trusted delivery and verification procedures.
-From the IC design, IC dedicated software and smartcard embedded software, the IC designer constructs the smartcard IC database, necessary for the IC photomask fabrication.
-Phase 3 IC manufacturing and testing The IC manufacturer is responsible for producing the IC through three main steps: IC manufacturing IC testing IC pre-personalization Phase 4 IC packaging and testing The IC packaging manufacturer is responsible for the IC packaging and testing.
+· · 0 1 5 Phase 1 Smartcard software development The smartcard software developer is in charge of the smartcard embedded software development and the specification of IC pre-personalization requirements, Phase 2 IC Development The IC designer designs the IC, develops IC dedicated software, provides information, software or tools to the smartcard software developer, and receives the software from the developer, through trusted delivery and verification procedures.
+From the IC design, IC dedicated software and smartcard embedded software (for AT90SC320288RCT configuration, the embedded software is received from the developer), the IC designer constructs the smartcard IC database, necessary for the IC photomask fabrication.
+Phase 3 IC manufacturing and testing The IC manufacturer is responsible for producing the IC through three main steps: IC manufacturing IC testing IC pre-personalization For the AT90SC144144CT configuration of, the embedded software is loaded at the end of Phase 3 in an Atmel manufacturing premises.
+Phase 4 IC packaging and testing The IC packaging manufacturer is responsible for the IC packaging and testing.
 Phase 5 Smartcard product finishing process The smartcard product manufacturer is responsible for the smartcard product finishing process and testing.
 Phase 6 Smartcard personalization The personalizer is responsible for the smartcard personalization and final tests.
 Other application software may be loaded onto the chip at the personalization process.
 Phase 7 Smartcard end-usage The smartcard issuer is responsible for the smartcard product delivery to the smartcard end-user, and the end of life process.